Issam Al-Sager: The expansion of “Watani” … does not stop

 digital stage

-In response to a question about the launch of Weyy as the first digital bank in Kuwait, Al-Sager said that the launch of Weyy is considered the beginning of a new phase in NBK’s digital journey, during which it will increase its investments in developing its digital platforms, and increase its reliance on artificial intelligence in its operations.
+In response to a question regarding the launch of Weyy as the first digital bank in Kuwait, Al-Sager said that the launch of Weyy is considered the beginning of a new phase in NBK’s digital journey, during which it will increase its investments in developing its digital platforms, and increase its reliance on artificial intelligence in its operations.

 Al-Sager explained that Weyi represents an important station in NBK’s journey of digital transformation, as a platform that supports its leadership in the Kuwaiti market, by targeting the youth segment, especially since two-thirds of Kuwaitis are less than 34 years old.